Cover Date: September 1934

 Light-spot cartridges for the supermachine pistols are mentioned in the story.

 The basic gimmick in the story turns out to be the Fountain of Youth.
 Florida is used as a story location which is a tip of the hat to Ponce De Leon.
-Johnny finds the ruins of a Roman galley and comes up with a nice hypothesis on how the silphium got to Fear Cay.
+Johnny finds the ruins of a Roman galley and produces a nice hypothesis on how the silphium got to Fear Cay.

 The mysterious skeleton death is revealed to be the work of carnivorous army ants.

 The strange plant Johnny mentions in the story, silphium, was a real plant and not just some literary creation.
 The roman historian Pliny the Elder left some records about the plant.
-The story mentions ancient Egypt, Carthage and Cirenaicia.
-It was native to Cirene in what is now Libya.
-There were several different varieties of the plant growing around the Mediterranean region but the one growing here was the most potent and therefore the most desirable.
+The story mentions ancient Egypt, Carthage, and Cyrenaica.
+It was native to Cyrene in what is now Libya.
+There were several different varieties of the plant growing around the Mediterranean region, but the one growing here was the most potent and therefore the most desirable.

 Uses for the plant ranged from a cooking spice to a variety of medicinal applications.
-Apparently, the many different parts of the plant – stalk, flowers, sap – each had varied uses covering a wide range of aliments.
+The many distinct parts of the plant – stalk, flowers, sap – each had varied uses covering a wide range of aliments.
 The plant did not take to cultivation and seemed to only grow in its native region.
 Attempts to transplant this particular variety did not succeed.
-The plant became extinct around 100 A. D. apparently from overuse.
+The plant became extinct around 100 A. D. from overuse.

 Little Orphan Annie